Tony Stewart: 2012 season

-Before the season Stewart welcomed new drivers retired Indycar driver Danica Patrick and driver David Reutimann to drive partly for Stewart–Haas Racing as part of a partnership with Tommy Baldwin Racing who provided parts of the cars.
+Before the season, Stewart welcomed new drivers, retired IndyCar driver Danica Patrick and driver David Reutimann to drive partly for Stewart–Haas Racing as part of a partnership with Tommy Baldwin Racing who provided parts of the cars.

 On February 11, 2012, Stewart led the final stages of the Budweiser Shootout by passing Marcos Ambrose on the final lap but was passed in a desperate charge to the finish line by Kyle Busch who beat him to the line in what was said the closest finish in Budweiser Shootout history (It would have been 2011 with Kurt Busch and Denny Hamlin but Hamlin was black-flagged for being below the yellow line).
 Stewart won the first duel of the Gatorade Duels at Daytona when his new driver Danica Patrick hit the wall hard on the backstretch on the final lap, which brought out the caution.
-Stewart started third in the Daytona 500 and ran well throughout the race, but was caught up in a late-race crash on lap 196 after getting turned by Ricky Stenhouse Jr. On March 11, Stewart won the Kobalt Tools 400 at Las Vegas Motor Speedway beating Jimmie Johnson.
+Stewart started third in the Daytona 500 and ran well throughout the race, but was caught up in a late-race crash on lap 196 after getting turned by Ricky Stenhouse Jr. On March 11, Stewart won the Kobalt Tools 400 at Las Vegas Motor Speedway, beating Jimmie Johnson.
 It was his 45th career win and brought his streak of consecutive Cup seasons with a win to 14.

 On March 25, 2012, Stewart won the rain-shortened Auto Club 400 at Auto Club Speedway.
-On June 3, 2012, Stewart was caught in a thirteen car crash on the back leg at Dover and finished the race in 25th place.
+On June 3, 2012, Stewart was caught in a thirteen-car crash on the back leg at Dover and finished the race in 25th place.

-Tony Stewart led eighteen laps at the 2012 Quicken Loans 400 and finished second behind Dale Earnhardt Jr. Stewart however caused controversy and got ripped by the fans and media for saying in a media conference that Earnhardt winning "Is not a national holiday." and taunting the Earnhardt nation for celebrating the fourth anniversary of Earnhardt's last win in 2008.
+Stewart led eighteen laps at the 2012 Quicken Loans 400 and finished second behind Dale Earnhardt Jr..
+Stewart, however, caused controversy and got ripped by the fans and media for saying in a media conference that Earnhardt winning "Is not a national holiday," and taunting the Earnhardt nation for celebrating the fourth anniversary of Earnhardt's last win in 2008.